razzzp/DupeFileFinder/README.md

 # Dupe File Finder

 Package for finding duplicate file names in a folder recursively.
+Outputs to stdout.

 # Usage